 First, it’s important to understand that there are two types of I-9 errors: (1) technical and procedural errors and (2) substantive errors.
 Technical and procedural errors can be corrected.
-An example is forgetting to record a document title, which can easily be fixed – and fines are discretionary.
+An example is forgetting to record a document title, which can easily be fixed, and fines are discretionary.
 A substantive error cannot be corrected.
-If audited, your company will likely face a fine if the statute of limitations has not run.
+If audited, your company will likely face a fine if the statute of limitations has not been met.
 Examples of substantive errors include failing to complete I-9 paperwork or not signing or dating Section 2 of the form.

-In a recent decision, the U.S. Department of Justice’s Chief Administrative Hearing Office noted the difference between technical/procedural violations and substantive errors.
-The agency explained that the Immigration and Nationality Act (INA) was intended to relieve employers of liability for certain minor and unintentional violations but wouldn’t act as a shield to avoid its basic requirements.
+The Immigration and Nationality Act (INA) was intended to relieve employers of liability for certain minor and unintentional violations but wouldn’t act as a shield to avoid its basic requirements.
 When an I-9 form isn’t properly kept or completed, the violation is considered substantive and therefore uncorrectable.

 If an I-9 form is lost, destroyed, or not maintained as required by the INA’s retention requirements, the appropriate action is to come into compliance with the law as quickly as possible.
 Once identified, a missing I-9 form should be completed by the employer and the affected employee immediately along with the current date.
 This won’t correct the error, but it does demonstrate a good-faith effort to comply with the law, which may be considered if penalties are assessed.
 A note should also be included with the I-9 regarding the reason you had to complete a new I-9.

 - The size of the employer

-- Any good-faith efforts undertaken by the employer
+- Any good-faith efforts that were undertaken by the employer

 - The seriousness of the violation